 This handy infographic lays out all the keyboard shortcuts available in Trello.

-Another trick we added: when composing a card, you can hold down “shift” and press “enter” to create and open a card immediately.
+When composing a card, you can hold down “shift” and press “enter” to create and open a card immediately.
 This is much nicer than hitting enter, closing the composer, and clicking the card to open it.

 Create Multiple Cards And Checklist Items In One Click

 Adding multiple cards or checklist items can be a pain.
-If you’re coming from a spreadsheet or word document with a list of items, there’s an elaborate song and dance you’ve got to do to turn them into Trello cards.
+If you’re coming from a spreadsheet or Word document with a list of items, there’s an elaborate song and dance you’ve got to do to turn them into Trello cards.
 Select Text, copy, switch apps, paste, enter, switch apps, select text, copy… Ugh.

 Well, that problem is no more!
-Now when you want to create multiple cards or checklist items at once, you can copy a spreadsheet column or list separated by new lines from a word processor, paste into the card composer or add checklist item field, and hit submit.
+When you want to create multiple cards or checklist items at once, you can copy a spreadsheet column or list separated by new lines from a word processor, paste into the card composer or add checklist item field, and hit submit.

-Trello Checklist Updates
+Trello Checklist Features